-The Scottish referendum has helped to energize independence movements elsewhere, like in the Spanish region of Catalonia.
-Madrid has blocked a referendum - but more than half of Catalans say they want to break away.
+The Scottish referendum has also helped to energize independence movements elsewhere.
+In the Spanish region of Catalonia, Madrid has blocked a referendum - but more than half of Catalans say they want to break away.

-In Belgium, the separatist New Flemish Alliance won several local elections this month.
-Voters say it’s about the economy.
+In Belgium, the separatist New Flemish Alliance won a swathe of local elections this month.
+Voters say it is about the economy.

-James Ker-Lindsay of the London School of Economics said that in many cases the economic crisis has fueled long-existing grievances and independence movements.
+James Ker-Lindsay of the London School of Economics says in many cases, the economic crisis has fueled long-existing grievances and independence movements.

 Ker-Lindsay fears the wave of separatism could reach more volatile regions like the Balkans.

-“What happens if you then start talking about Republika Srpska in Bosnia for example, northern Kosovo, problems in Macedonia?
-These are areas where there is a lot of concern about it,” said Ker-Lindsay.
+"What happens if you then start talking about Republika Srpska in Bosnia for example, northern Kosovo, problems in Macedonia?
+These are areas where there is a lot of concern about it," he said.

 Pro-independence parties across Europe will be watching the Scottish referendum closely to see if this is the birth of Europe's newest nation-state.